An Evening with Weird Al Yankovic will be at Andrew Jackson Hall in Nashville, TN

 In October of last year, Comedy Central debuted "Weird Al" Yankovic LIVE! - The Alpocalypse Tour, filmed at Toronto's venerable Massey Hall, with the unabridged version of the concert released on DVD and Blu-ray.
 This year, The Nerdist Channel debuted Face 2 Face with "Weird Al" Yankovic, a web series where Al "interviews" some of the biggest stars in show business including Harrison Ford, Nicolas Cage, Julianne Moore, Morgan Freeman, and many others.
 On October 1, Abrams will release Weird Al: The Book, an illustrated coffee table book on Al's life and career.
 Weird Al - and his long-time band - continues to tour with his high-energy, rock and comedy multimedia extravaganza Alpocalypse Tour throughout the world.

-Gift certificates are available in a variety of denominations and may be redeemed toward any arts performance at TPAC.
+Gift certificates are available in a variety of denominations and may be redeemed toward any arts performance at TPAC or War Memorial Auditorium.
 The gift of live performance makes memories to last a lifetime and supports TPAC’s non-profit mission.